 - Follow these tips for inspecting your home’s structure and, utilities & systems after an earthquake.

 - Take pictures of home damage, both of the buildings and their contents, for insurance purposes.

 Cleaning & Repairing Your Home

 - Wear protective clothing, including long pants, a long-sleeved shirt, and sturdy shoes, and be cautious.

-- Learn about your area’s seismic building standards and land use codes before you begin any construction.
+- Learn about your area’s seismic building standards and land use codes before starting any construction.

 - Follow the Red Cross tips on preparing your home for an earthquake.

-- Learn more about how to clean up after an earthquake, including the supplies you’ll need and how to handle fire hazards such as gas, electricity, and chemicals.
+- Learn more about cleaning up after an earthquake, including the supplies you’ll need and how to handle fire hazards such as gas, electricity, and chemicals.

 Ask a professional to

 - Make sure your home is securely anchored to its foundation.